Stormwater Runoff

 For more information on what you can do to keep our waterways clean, or to report a prohibited connection, call the Environmental Management Hotline at (727) 464-4425 or email watershed@pinellas.gov.

-You can help by marking your storm drains and educating your community.
+You can help by marking your storm drains, educating your community and by participating in clean-up events.
 Request materials for your community storm drains and bilingual door hangers (English/Spanish) to share with your neighbors, by emailing watershed@pinellas.gov or visiting our storm drain marking hub.

 View additional resources for: